mokshagna78/Travel-Package-Data-Analysis-Using-Webscraping-Exploratory-Data-Analysis/README.md

 By analyzing the dataset, the project extracts meaningful insights that can help travel companies optimize pricing strategies and help customers find cost-effective travel packages.

-Dataset Information
+Dataset Information:
 The dataset contains 1000 rows and 9 columns representing travel package details.
-Travelling analysis ppt updated

-Columns Description
-Column	Description
-Location	Travel destination
-Discount	Discount percentage
-Discount Price	Price after discount
-Original Price	Actual package price
-Rating	Customer rating
-Days	Trip duration in days
-Nights	Trip duration in nights
-Savings	Money saved on the package
-Savings Percentage	Percentage savings
-Project Workflow
 1. Web Scraping
 Travel package data was collected from Travel Triangle website using Python.
 Travelling analysis ppt updated

-Steps performed:
+ *Steps performed:

-Sent HTTP requests to multiple web pages
+1. Sent HTTP requests to multiple web pages

-Parsed HTML using BeautifulSoup
+2. Parsed HTML using BeautifulSoup

-Extracted package details such as price, location, ratings, and duration
+3. Extracted package details such as price, location, ratings, and duration

 2. Data Cleaning

 The raw scraped data required preprocessing to make it analysis-ready.

-Cleaning steps:
+  *Cleaning steps:

 Removed currency symbols (₹) and commas